-- - Cars must complete all 3 parts of tech by 5:00 p.m.
-Friday to qualify for Endurance. - - 30 minutes' notice is required for all appointments, which can be booked through the announcer in Main Tent. - - Tech "Take-a-Number" Opens IC ONLY - EV cars operate first come, first served
+- Cars must complete all 3 parts of tech by 5:00 p.m.
+Friday to qualify for Endurance.
+30 minutes' notice is required for all appointments, which can be booked through the announcer in Main Tent.

 DETAILED SCHEDULE

 (times preceded by \ are approximate)